The average lifespan of a well water pump is about 8 to 10 years.

 FAQ About Well Water Pump Lifespan

-There are so many factors that it needs its own article.
-If you are having problems drawing water, it could be your pump is old, has some problems, or it could be other parts of your well.
-You’ll need to check your well water level, the pressure tank and all the electrical connections to the pump to determine if you need a new pump or if it just needs servicing.
+If you are having problems drawing water, it could be your water pumps are old, has some problems, or it could be other parts of your well.
+You’ll need to check your well water level, the pressure tank and all the electrical connections to the pump to determine if you need a new well pump or if it just needs servicing.

 For shallow wells, it could cost anywhere around $1,000 for the new pump plus the cost of installation.
 A deep well increases the price.
 Expect to pay around $2,000 for a well with a depth over 100 feet.

-Once you are around the 8 year mark of having a pump, then start looking for signs that it is getting old.
 You can get a few more years depending on the type of pump but if you see signs like the pump is cycling often or you get poor water pressure, then it pays to have it inspected to determine if you need a new one.
-Keeping your pump serviced and maintained will extend its lifespan.

 If your pump is short cycling then it is likely the pressure tank.
 If your tank is older and doesn’t have a bladder then this is surely the reason.
-Your tank may need cleaning or replacing.
+Your pressure tank may need cleaning or replacing.

 Wrapping It Up